-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First Conference, Parent Contact Warning, Parent Contact Reprimand and Parent Conference Counsel Second Up to 3 Day In-School Suspension, LOP, Parent Contact Consequences Accelerated as Determined by Administrator, LOP Consequences Accelerated as Determined by Administrator, LOP Send to Office and Up to 1 Day In-School Suspension, LOP
+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Warning, LOP Warning, LOP Warning, LOP Warning, LOP Second Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP

-28. REMOVAL FROM AN EXTRACURRICULAR EVENT FOR INAPPROPRIATE BEHAVIOR.
+29. REMOVAL FROM AN EXTRACURRICULAR EVENT FOR INAPPROPRIATE BEHAVIOR.

-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 Any Offense May Result in Exclusion from Attendance at Future School Events and/or Suspension from School May Result in Exclusion from Attendance at Future School Events and/or Suspension from School May Result in Exclusion from Attendance at Future School Events and/or Suspension from School May Result in Exclusion from Attendance at Future School Events and/or Suspension from School
+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 Any Offense May Result in Exclusion from Attendance at Future School Events and/or Suspension from School May Result in Exclusion from Attendance at Future School Events and/or Suspension from School May Result in Exclusion from Attendance at Future School Events and/or Suspension from School May Result in Exclusion from Attendance at Future School Events and/or Suspension from School

-29. SEXTING AND/OR POSSESSION OF SEXUALLY EXPLICIT, VULGAR OR VIOLENT MATERIAL STUDENTS MAY NOT POSSESS OR DISPLAY, ELECTRONICALLY OR OTHERWISE, SEXUALLY EXPLICIT, VULGAR OR VIOLENT MATERIAL INCLUDING, BUT NOT LIMITED TO, PORNOGRAPHY OR DEPICTIONS OF NUDITY, VIOLENCE OR EXPLICIT DEATH OR INJURY.
+30. SEXTING AND/OR POSSESSION OF SEXUALLY EXPLICIT, VULGAR OR VIOLENT MATERIAL STUDENTS MAY NOT POSSESS OR DISPLAY, ELECTRONICALLY OR OTHERWISE, SEXUALLY EXPLICIT, VULGAR OR VIOLENT MATERIAL INCLUDING, BUT NOT LIMITED TO, PORNOGRAPHY OR DEPICTIONS OF NUDITY, VIOLENCE OR EXPLICIT DEATH OR INJURY.

-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First Confiscation, Administrative/Student Conference, and/or Up to 3 Day Out of School Suspension Confiscation, Administrative/Student Conference, and/or Up to 3 Day Out of School Suspension Confiscation, Administrative/Student Conference, and/or Up to 3 Day Out of School Suspension Confiscation, Administrative/Student Conference, and/or Up to 3 Day Out of School Suspension Second Confiscation, Up to 5 Day Out of School Suspension Confiscation, Up to 5 Day Out of School Suspension Confiscation, Up to 5 Day Out of School Suspension Confiscation, Up to 5 Day Out of School Suspension Third Confiscation, Up to 10 Day Out of School Suspension Confiscation, Up to 10 Day Out of School Suspension Confiscation, Up to 10 Day Out of School Suspension Confiscation, Up to 10 Day Out of School Suspension
+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Confiscation, Administrative/Student Conference, and/or Up to 3 Day Out of School Suspension Confiscation, Administrative/Student Conference, and/or Up to 3 Day Out of School Suspension Confiscation, Administrative/Student Conference, and/or Up to 3 Day Out of School Suspension Confiscation, Administrative/Student Conference, and/or Up to 3 Day Out of School Suspension Second Confiscation, Up to 5 Day Out of School Suspension Confiscation, Up to 5 Day Out of School Suspension Confiscation, Up to 5 Day Out of School Suspension Confiscation, Up to 5 Day Out of School Suspension Third Confiscation, Up to 10 Day Out of School Suspension Confiscation, Up to 10 Day Out of School Suspension Confiscation, Up to 10 Day Out of School Suspension Confiscation, Up to 10 Day Out of School Suspension

-30. SEXUAL ACTIVITY
+31. SEXUAL ACTIVITY